nipy/nitime/doc/discussion/time_series_access.rst

 Indexing using a (scalar) Interval
 ----------------------------------

-Access using intervals (see `ref`:interval_object_discussion.rst: ), will give you back a uniform time-series objects with the time being of length of t_start-t_end and with the ts.t0 offset by the intervals t_offset.
+Access using intervals (see :ref:`interval_object` ), will give you back a uniform time-series objects with the time being of length of t_start-t_end and with the ts.t0 offset by the intervals t_offset.

-This works for *TimeSeries*, *Event*, and *TimePoint* classes.
+This works for :class:`TimeSeries`, :class:`Event`, and :class:`TimePoint`
+classes.